SweetSmellFox/MFAWPF/README_en.md

 </div>

+## Notice

+- The project has been basically migrated to [MFAAvalonia](https://github.com/SweetSmellFox/MFAAvalonia)

 ## Introduction

 - This project is a user interface developed based on the WPF framework, aiming to provide functionality similar to MaaPiCli.